EsraaKhedr-SwiftAct/sys-req-import/reqif_github_readme.md

 ## 📌 How to use this tool

 ### 1. Download tool files.
+Clone this repo [Repolink](https://github.com/EsraaKhedr-SwiftAct/sys-req-import) which contain tool files

-### 2. Create your personal repo, past tool files.
+### 2. Create your personal repo in github, then paste tool files to your repo.

-### 3. create new github project, copy of  `https://github.com/users/EsraaKhedr-SwiftAct/projects/5` .
+### 3. create new github project, Make your project as a copy of this project [ProjectLink](https://github.com/users/EsraaKhedr-SwiftAct/projects/5) .

-### 4. Link the project to your github repo.
+### 4. Link the project to your github repo using **Project Settings → Default repository**.

 ### 5. Add Required GitHub Secrets to the Repo.
 Note: this can be done only by the owner of the repo.